Royal-Navy/design-system/packages/css-framework/README.md

 ## Breakpoints

-NELSON applications are built Mobile First.
+Royal Navy digital applications are built Mobile First.
 A number of breakpoints are provided by default, and also tie into the Spacing Utility classes & variables:
 ```
 - root: 0px
 - xs: 576px